 When your relative or friend is unwell, it’s really hard to think of your own needs – but looking after yourself is vital – there is a real risk that, if you don’t, you may eventually become physically or emotionally unwell yourself.

 “If you have travelled on a plane you’ll be familiar with the safety advice – that if there’s an emergency, and the oxygen masks are activated, you need to put yours on first before helping anyone you are caring for – the risk being if you don’t put yourself first, you may lose consciousness before you can help others.
 It really is just as crucial for us carers to put our health first.

 As a parent of two sons with psychosis, I know all too well that always putting your own needs at the bottom of your personal pile of demands and responsibilities can result in poor health.

-I felt that my own life could happen later – once my sons’ health was ‘fixed’.
+I felt that my own life could happen later – once my sons were both well.
 It was only when I became seriously depressed myself that I realised that I needed to stay well too.
-At this stage I took up all the help and support I could get and started on my own personal journey of Recovery.
+At this stage I took up all the help and support I could get and started on my own personal journey of Recovery.”

 Carer – West Midlands